Skip to main content

 Powerpoint empowers you to develop well-designed content across all your devices

-Learn More
+Learn more

-Make it interactive
+Make PowerPoint interactive

 If you want to show the progress of a project or explain the history and growth of your organization, consider adding an interactive timeline.
 Create an interactive timeline in just one slide so you won’t only avoid bloating your presentation with individual slides, but you’ll also keep things simple.

 There are plenty of presentation templates to choose from when considering the design and features of the interactive timeline you’d like to show.
-In addition, you can add SmartArt to create a basic timeline, highlighting milestones within your time period and ending in the present.
+In addition, add SmartArt to create a basic timeline, highlighting milestones within your time period and ending in the present.
 Learn how to use SmartArt to create simple and advanced timelines.

 Add live subtitles and translations